-While the KJV Bible shows the Markan End Time discourse* as a single, long sequence of verses that occupies almost all of chapter 13 of the Gospel of Mark, the writer has divided this discourse into two parts and used Mark 13:23 as the dividing line between them.
+While the KJV Bible shows the Markan End Time discourse as a single, long sequence of verses that occupies almost all of chapter 13 of the Gospel of Mark, the writer has divided this discourse into two parts and used Mark 13:23 as the dividing line between them.
 One reason he has used Mark 13:23 as this dividing line is that this verse appears just before one of this discourse's main logical break points, i.e., the point at which Mark switches from describing teachings of Jesus about the End Times events that will occur before the coming of the Son of man to describing his teachings about events that will occur at or after this coming.
 Another reason he has used Mark 13:23 as this dividing line is that this verse lies at the point after which the Markan discourse describes End Time prophecies of Jesus which have interpretations that are the subject of controversy and, consequently, call for the inclusion of a larger than usual number of explanatory Notes.
-Among the most important of these is the proper interpretation of the words "this generation" in the prophecy of Jesus that this generation shall not pass, till all these things be done (Mark 13:30).
+Among the most important of these is the proper interpretation or true meaning of the words 'this generation' in prophecies of Jesus that use these words, e.g. Mark 13:30, "Verily I say unto yo u, that this generation shall not pass, till all these things be done."

 P 24 But in those days, after that tribulation, the sun shall be darkened, and the moon shall not give her light, 25 And the stars of heaven shall fall, and the powers that are in heaven shall be shaken.
 26 And then shall they see the Son of man coming in the clouds with great power and glory.
 27 And then shall he send his angels, and shall gather together his elect from the four winds, from the uttermost part of the earth to the uttermost part of heaven.
 28 Now learn a parable of the fig tree; When her branch is yet tender, and putteth forth leaves, ye know that summer is near: 29 So ye in like manner, when ye shall see these things come to pass, know that it is nigh, even at the doors.
 30 Verily I say unto you, that this generation shall not pass, till all these things be done.
 31 Heaven and earth shall pass away: but my words shall not pass away.
 P 32 But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father.